Those who remained steadfast on Islam During the Apostasy Part 3

 THE BATTLE OF UHUD

-Not all the tribes, all the individuals, or all the leaders of Banu Tamim apostatized from Islam, as some recent historians have tried to depict.
-The truth is that due to the strength and stability of the Islam of some families, individuals, and leaders of Banu Tamim; Malik ibn Nuwayrah[1] was able to convince Sajah al Tamimiyah[2] to fight against them before fighting against Abu Bakr al Siddiq.
-When she faced the Muslims of Tamim in battle, she suffered a crushing defeat at their hands.
-Thereafter, she held back from going to Madinah and headed to Yamamah, where the agreement with Musaylimah al Kadhdhab was made to wage war against Islam.
+Not all the tribes, individuals, or leaders of the Banu Tamim apostatised from Islam, as some recent historians have tried to depict.
+The truth is that due to the strength and stability of the Islam of some families, individuals, and leaders of the Banu Tamim, Malik ibn Nuwayrah[1] convinced Sajah al Tamimiyyah[2] to fight against them first before fighting against Abu Bakr al Siddiq.
+When she faced the Muslims of the Tamim in battle, she suffered a crushing defeat at their hands.
+Thereafter, she held back from going to Madinah and headed to al Yamamah, where the agreement with Musaylimah al Kadhdhab was made to wage war against Islam.

-Historical narratives have collaborated to confirm this fact that we have mentioned.
-An example is what has been related in the first narration; when Malik ibn Nuwayrah learned of the news of the death of the Prophet salla Llahu ‘alayhi wa sallam, he returned to the people all of the Sadaqah that he had collected from them.[3]
-Ibn Qa’nab, the leader of Banu Yarbu’—a branch of Banu Tamim—confronted them, saying:
+Historical narratives have collaborated to confirm this fact that we mentioned.
+An example is what has been related in the first narration; when Malik ibn Nuwayrah learned of the news of the death of the Prophet salla Llahu ‘alayhi wa sallam, he returned to the people all of the Zakat that he had collected from them.[3]
+Ibn Qa’nab, the leader of the Banu Yarbu’—a branch of the Banu Tamim—confronted them, saying:

 يابني تميم بئس ما ظننتم أن ترجعوا في صدقاتكم ولا يرجع في نعمة عليكم وأن تحردوا للبلاء ويلبسكم الله العافية وأن تستشعروا خوف الكفر وتسكنوا في أمن الإسلام إنكم أعطيتم قليلا من كثير والله مذهب الكثير بالقليل فأطيعوا الله واعـصـوا مالكا